fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 management server operated by an enterprise, reside in one of the endpoints participating in the conference, or elsewhere that is trusted with E2E key material.
-This document does preclude any location, it only requires that the KMF does not allow the MDD to gain access to the E2E key material by following the operations defined.
+This document does preclude any location, it only requires that the KMF not allow the MDD to gain access to the E2E key material by following the operations defined.

 # Example Message Flows